Platform features

 Relay ships blue-green slot swaps.
 It does not ship weighted canary routing.

 The rollout path in relayd starts the next slot, waits for readiness, flips traffic to that slot, and drains the previous slot for a configurable window.
-In edge proxy mode, traffic can run as edge or session.
+In edge proxy mode, traffic can run as edge or session, and access policy is enforced before the app responds.

 Blue-green slots